Trifolium

 Revitalizing a historic landmark

-The historic Trifolium Milk Supply factory is undergoing an extensive transformation, evolving into a vibrant hub for crafts, design, and art businesses.
-Originally Copenhagen’s largest milk distribution center, the site is being carefully renovated with a strong focus on material reuse, honoring its long history while ensuring sustainable and adaptive reuse.
+The historic Trifolium Milk Supply factory is being carefully transformed through adaptive reuse, evolving into a vibrant hub for crafts, design, and art businesses.
+Originally Copenhagen’s largest milk distribution center, the site is undergoing a sustainable renovation with a strong focus on material reuse, honoring its long history while ensuring an environmentally resposible transformation.
 The building’s original structure, constructed with some of the most durable materials of its time, forms the foundation for its next chapter.

 A new future for a historic space

 Trifolium’s transformation is a testament to the potential of adaptive reuse, preserving historical identity while creating a dynamic and sustainable environment for creative industries.
-By integrating thoughtful design, sustainability, and a strong sense of place, the project ensures that Trifolium remains a landmark of innovation and craftsmanship for years to come.
+By integrating thoughtful design, sustainability, and environmentally responsible transformation, the project ensures that Trifolium remains a landmark of innovation and craftsmanship for years to come.

 Facts